 Following the 1999 extradition of General Pinochet to Spain to face torture charges, universal jurisdiction exploded on the international legal scene.
 In large part, this was a reflection of the fact that many victims had fled the country where the crimes took place and were now able to work with prosecutors in these “second” nations to secure accountability through international law.

 With headline prosecutions of Syrian torturers and other accused human rights violators, universal jurisdiction has become something of a second theater for international criminal justice.

 We’ve been happy to support Faculty Director Professor Máximo Langer’s project creating a Universal Jurisdiction Database which aims to provide details of universal jurisdiction prosecutions around the world.Explore Universal Jurisdiction Database

 Read a Selection of Articles:

 Tackling Emerging Issues

 Environmental damage rising to the level of ecocide and increasing cyberwarfare both represent emerging issues in international criminal law.
-We gathered global experts in February 2022 to discuss each issue, with the goal of illuminating what existing international law offers while identifying areas which need further investigation or — in the case of ecocide law — further advocacy.
+We gathered global experts to discuss each issue, with the goal of illuminating what existing international law offers while identifying areas which need further investigation or — in the case of ecocide law — further advocacy.

 Artsakh Research Database